 Cigar smoke contains a higher level of carcinogens.
 The fermentation process of cigar tobacco results in the production of higher concentrations of cancer-causing nitrosamines, which are released when a cigar is smoked.
 These compounds are found at higher concentrations in cigar smoke than in cigarette smoke.

 Additionally, for every gram of tobacco smoked, cigars have more cancer-causing tar than cigarettes.
 The larger size of most cigars results in longer smoking time, which increases the exposure to toxic substances such as carbon monoxide, hydrocarbons, ammonia, and cadmium.

 Cigar smoking is known to cause cancer of the oral cavity, larynx, esophagus, pancreas, and lungs.
 Regular daily cigar smokers may develop heart disease and other types of lung diseases.
-The risk for oral cavity and esophageal cancers is similar among the smokers of both cigars
+The risk for oral cavity and esophageal cancers is similar among the smokers of both cigars and cigarettes.

 Cigarettes are by far the most common form of tobacco smoking and is a habit that is claiming more lives each year.
 Although cigarettes have a filter, most carcinogens and the harmful smoke still enter the lungs and the respiratory tract.

 Many studies have shown that the risk of developing coronary artery disease (CAD) increases with the number of cigarettes smoked per day, the number of smoking years, and the age of initiation, which suggests a dose-related response.
 Exposure to tobacco smoke is known to increase oxidative stress in the body by various mechanisms, including depletion of plasma antioxidants such as vitamin C.